Unilever in the UK publishes 2020 Gender Pay Report

 - Median pay for Unilever UK Central Resources Limited (global functions based in the UK) is 14.0% in favour of men

-Unilever in the UK has today published its gender pay gap results for the third year in line with the government’s Gender Pay Gap regulations introduced in April 2017*.
+Unilever in the UK has today published its gender pay gap results for the fourth year in line with the government’s Gender Pay Gap regulations introduced in April 2017*.

 As required by government regulation for gender pay reporting, in addition to reporting data for Unilever’s total UK workforce, more detailed figures from the company’s two main employing entities in the UK have also been published.
 These are Unilever UK Limited, representing its UK specific operations, including factories, and Unilever UK Central Resources Limited, representing its global functions based in the UK.
 This breakdown gives a more detailed representation of the company's gender demographics.